Mri-monitoring/Mri-app/README.md

 The Mri configuration file is a plain-text file that contains all the required configuration settings.
 See the configuration template for an example.
 Note that not all modules are required, i.e. if you only plan to use the matplotlib-dispatch option, you do not need any other dispatch configuration settings.

 ## Hyperparameter Testing
-Included in the `script` directory is a python script that makes it easy to test many hyperparameters.
+Included in the `script` directory is a python script that makes it easy to test many hyperparameters in Caffe.

 To use, first copy the configuration example to `config` and add your own values.
 The model and solver templates should simply replace any fields to be replaced by `%{field-name}%`.
 For example, you may have the following excerpt in your `solver.protobuf` file: